nightscout/nightscout.github.io/docs/vendors/heroku/index.md

 ### Salesforce Authenticator

 Salesforce Authenticator relies on an additional app you will need to install on your phone.
 It is available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.salesforce.authenticator) and the [Apple Store](https://apps.apple.com/us/app/salesforce-authenticator/id782057975).

+!!! warning "Losing or removing the Authenticator app"
+    It is recommended to setup at least two MFAs, **one being a copy of the recovery codes**.
+If your only authentication method is this app you will lose access if you remove it or lose/change phone!

 If you select this option (use the `Add` button) you will need to install the app to get the passcode called Two-Word Phrase